evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 1. Download [CRU](https://www.techspot.com/downloads/7345-custom-resolution-utility.html) and unzip it.
 1. Start the CRU program by double-clicking the blue icon.
 1. Double-click your 144/165Hz resolution from the *Detailed resolutions* list.
+This should be the same as the resolution you've set in your Windows Advanced Display settings.
 1. Change the *Timing* setting from **Manual** to **Automatic (PC)**.
 Don't change anything else.

     ![CRU Automatic Timing](/res/img/posts/2021-07-26-amd-driver-memory-lock-timeout/summary-cru-automatic-pc.png)